 Part II, section 18, of the Water Act, 2002 provides for national monitoring and information systems on water resources.
 Section 73 of the Act allows a person with license (licensee) to supply water to make regulations for purposes of protecting against degradation of water sources.
 Section 75 and sub-section 1 allows the licensee (CGK in this case) to construct and maintain drains, sewers and other works for intercepting, treating or disposing of any foul water arising or flowing upon land for preventing pollution of water sources within his/her jurisdiction.
-The proponent shall connect to the local area water supply network while the wastewater shall be discharged to the two proposed wastewater treatment system.
+The proponent shall connect to the local area water supply while the wastewater shall be discharged to the two proposed wastewater treatment systems.

-STAKEHOLDER ENGAGEMENT / CONSULTATION AND PUBLIC PARTICIPATION
+CONSULTATION AND PUBLIC PARTICIPATION

-Consultation and public participation is an integral part of the EIA process and is a legal requirement.
 It is important that the general area residents be made aware of the proposed housing project and submits their opinions at the initiation stage.
-The public awakening was facilitated through Consultations and discussions

-(more participatory, interactive and intensive processes of stakeholder engagements) undertaken in the neighbourhood of the proposed development site.
+The public awakening was facilitated through Consultations and discussions (more participatory, interactive and intensive processes of stakeholder engagements) undertaken in the neighbourhood of the proposed development site.